ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     - The flags indicate the options enabled on each path.

 Now that you have some paths configured in a client, be aware that the UrBackup server comes configured by default to launch file backups periodically on its own.
 In other words, it could happen that right after you have added those paths, UrBackup could go and execute a file backup automatically.
-The next section  will have a look at how file backups are managed in the server.
+The next section covers how file backups are managed in the server.

 ## Backups on the UrBackup server